|

 about 1,000 moose and about 20 wolves broken into two or three packs.

-The numbers of moose fluctuate by factors such as tic infestation, hot
+The numbers of moose fluctuate by factors such as tic infestation, the

-Summers, deep snow in Winter, availability of browse, and other factors
+Summers, deep snow in Winter, availability of browse, the

 you'd expect.
 The wolves are affected by parvo virus, distemper, mange

 and their success in hunting moose.
-Mech pioneered following wolf packs
+The wolves of Isle Royal are also

 in small aircraft on Isle Royal and collecting data about wolf-moose